-A crisis has developed due to chronic underfunding of in-home case management.
-With current funding, increased client acuity, increased inflation, and projected reduction of funding due to Consumer Directed Employer; creating a 27% funding shortfall by 2021.

-Fiscal Year 2021-2023 legislative advocacy and COVID vaccine assistance funding resulted in significant increase to the case management monthly rate reimbursement.
+A crisis developed due to chronic underfunding of in-home case management.
+With current funding, increased client acuity, increased inflation, and projected reduction of funding due to the Consumer Directed Employer transition, creating a 27% funding shortfall by 2021.
+However, Fiscal Year 2021-2023 legislative advocacy and COVID-19 vaccine assistance funding resulted in a significant increase to the case management monthly rate reimbursement.

-- From April- June 2021, the case management rate will increase from \$168.84 to \$178.97 monthly reimbursement in recognition of vaccine assistance provided in Calendar Year 2020 and 2021. - Fiscal Year 2022, the case management rate will increase statewide \$7,580,000.
+- From April-June 2021, the case management rate will increase from \$168.84 to \$178.97 monthly reimbursement in recognition of vaccine assistance provided in Calendar Year 2020 and 2021. - In fiscal year 2022, the case management rate will increase statewide \$7,580,000.
+This results in a rate increase to \$183.73 for services provided through the ALTC local case management program.

 Continued legislative advocacy and action need to occur to achieve and sustain full funding to maintain quality in-home case management.
 Adequate funding for a 75:1 ratio will be provided, with an index to keep pace with inflation over time.

 Federal Matching Assistance Percentage (FMAP) may provide the vehicle for sustained funding to achieve 75:1 or lower ratio.